Facilities > VLA > Documentation > Manuals > Guide to Observing with the VLA > Disposition Letter and Scheduling Blocks

 Shared Risk Observing (SRO) proposals will not be carried over if they cannot be scheduled for reasons associated with the shared risk component(s) of the observations, even if awarded priority A. Resident Shared Risk Observing (RSRO) proposals are not normally awarded priority A, but would be subject to the same conditions on carry-over as SRO proposals.
 (See also Re-Observation of FAILED Scheduling Blocks below).

-This section also contains instructions for submitting schedule files (see Schedule Creation and Submission below), information about the NRAO Student Observing Support program, and associated deadlines.
+This section contains instructions for submitting schedule files (see Schedule Creation and Submission below), information about the NRAO Student Observing Support program, and associated deadlines.

 Proceeding with Conversion of Proposal to Project